 • These are valid questions for us [I was age 60 at the time of the conference].
 We need answers, and the bible has answers.
 But some of them require a rethinking of things and perhaps some adjustments.

 • One encouraging promise in this verse is: “The righteous … [who stay] planted in the house of the Lord … will still bear fruit in old age.”
-As we remain faithful to the Lord’s “house” — that is, His Church — we will find that He gives us various ways to continue bearing good fruit unto Him.
+As we remain faithful to the Lord’s “house” — that is, His Church — we will find that He gives us various ways to continue being fruitful and productive in His service, even when elderly.

 • How will we still bear fruit in old age?
 Come see.
 That’s the theme for today’s session.